Thank you to all who made our first year possible and so successful!

 Welcome!

-The Faithful Preaching Project is a new initiative, funded by a grant from the Lilly Endowment, Inc., designed to help preachers instill deeper faith in their listeners and empower them to live out their faith more fully in worship and in the community.
+The Faithful Preaching Project is an initiative funded by a grant from Lilly Endowment Inc. and designed to help preachers instill deeper faith in their listeners and empower them to live out their faith more fully in worship and in the community.
 Offerings include two simultaneous peer-learning cohorts as well as multiple opportunities for both preachers and congregants to develop their skills and abilities for faith-sharing in worship.

 Ways to attend the Workshop